Kodaiji Temple 高台寺

 The Tamaya is a Momoyama Period marvel noted for its tatamaki-e done in gold.
 The building holds an image of Kannon and a minature shrine dedicated to Hideyoshi and one to his wife Nene.

 Within the Kodaiji temple grounds, there is a lovely bamboo grove and several tea houses.
-The gardens at Kodaiji are the work of Enshu Kobori and the teahouses were designed by the legendary teamaster Sen-no-Rikyu or his disciples.
+The gardens at Kodaiji are the work of Enshu Kobori and the teahouses were designed by the legendary tea master Sen-no-Rikyu or his disciples.
 The gardens contain several ponds.
-One has an island in the shape of a turtle and one of the stone gardens represents a crane - both these creatues symbolize longevity.
+One has an island in the shape of a turtle and one of the stone gardens represents a crane - both these creatures symbolize longevity.

 Another fine tea ceremony house is Iho-an (The Cottage of Lingering Fragrances).

 The view of other nearby Kyoto temples and down into the city center is stunning.
-Kodaiji is illuminated in the autumn and late summer and open to the public for special evening viewing sessions.
-The admission fee for entry between sunset and 9.30pm 600 yen including entry to the Sho Museum.
+Kodaiji is illuminated in the spring, autumn and late summer and open to the public for special evening viewing sessions.

 Kodaiji Temple Access

 Sakyo-ku, Kyoto 605-0825